Sessions 4 and 5: A third runway for Heathrow? A case study of democratic tools of change

 - This lesson plan is designed to cover Sessions 4 and 5.

 - This session uses the third runway at Heathrow as a case study of democratic change.
 The focus is on the ways that people have campaigned on the issue, rather than the details of the runway itself.
 You may want to display the print-outs of the images of the tools of change from the previous session around the room.

 - Begin by showing Slides 1 and 2 of MV Citizenship Resource 4.1 Heathrow case study, the image of a low-flying plane above someone’s house.
 What might the people in the plane and the people in the house be thinking?
 Draw out the idea that they would have very different views.
 The person in the plane might be relaxing and going off on holiday, while the person in the house might be annoyed by the aircraft noise.

 - Slide 3 Heathrow is the busiest airport in the UK.
-(How do students think that was affected by the coronavirus pandemic?)

 - Slide 4 Heathrow airport has two runways, but there have been plans to build a third one since 2009.
 What problems could a third runway at Heathrow cause?
 Any others apart from what is indicated in the picture?
 (For example, environmental impact, noise pollution.)
 Although there is a reference to completion being due in 2019 (now passed) the same issues are ongoing.